Property vs property ETFs/REITs

 If you would like to know more about what an ETF is, you can check out my article here.

-REITs – real estate investment trusts are trusts that use peoples’ money to buy property.
+REITs – real estate investment trusts use peoples’ money to buy property.
 They share the profits with all the people that invested in the trust.

 iShares Global REIT ETF